hiroTochigi/treehouses.github.io/pages/blog/20191000-private-bin.md

-# Install Privatebin on Raspberry Pi by treehouses image
+# Install Privatebin on Raspberry Pi via Treehouses image

 Oct 09, 2019 • [hiroTochigi](https://www.github.com/hiroTochigi)

 ---

-This tutorial lets you install Privatebin on your Raspberry Pi by a treehouses image.
-The treehouses image already has Tor Hidden Service and Docker so you can easily configure Privatebin on your Raspberry Pi through your Onion Server with Docker.
+This tutorial lets you install Privatebin on your Raspberry Pi via a Treehouses image.
+The Treehouses image already has Tor Hidden Service and Docker so you can easily configure Privatebin on your Raspberry Pi through your Onion Server with Docker.
 You can use Privatebin through your Tor Browser with your Onion address.
-You can learn a simple example of a way to use Docker and a configuration of the installed software on your Onion address.
+Also, you can learn a simple example of a way to use Docker and a configuration of the installed software on your Onion address.

 ### Prerequisite
-* Raspberry Pi with treehouses
+* Raspberry Pi with Treehouses
 * Tor Browser
-* ssh connection to your Raspberry Pi
+* SSH connection to your Raspberry Pi

 ## Step 1 - Download Codes by Git

-Download a Docker file of Privatebin for Raspberry Pi and the latest Privatebin code
+Download a Docker file of Privatebin for Raspberry Pi and the latest Privatebin code.

 ```
 git clone https://github.com/uGeek/docker-privatebin